 Mui Ne is a coastal city in the central region of Vietnam.
-This majestic destination has everything to be considered a paradise on earth, a clear ocean with far-stretching pristine beaches, a mini desert full of silky red and white sand dunes, and the list goes on.
+There is lots to do and see here.
+Big beaches, water activities, stunning mini desert of red and white sand dunes.

 Mui Ne is a 5 hour drive from Ho Chi Minh City.
 We took a bus and by surprise, the best bus I have ever taken in my life!
 We went with the company Kumho Samco and booked it on a website called 12Go.Asia.
 It was a sleeper bus, but it was the perfect ride for 5 hours.
 You had your own compartment, more leg room then I could have imagined, wifi, tv, a privacy curtain, and the best part, you had reclining chairs!
 It’s what airplanes should be like.
 The only thing I didn’t like was that there were no bathrooms on board, so they stopped for bathroom and snack breaks.
 Also, paid $12CAD/pp Great way to relax and be comfortable while on a journey.
 I got to spend a couple hours working and watching some tv shows. 🙂